naikshubham/Forecasting-using-Python/README.md

 ### Making Time-Series stationary

+##### Stationarity
+- Stationary means the distribution of the data doesn't change with time.

+##### Stationarity criterias
+- For time series to be stationary it must fulfill three criterias
+- **Trend stationary (Zero trend)** : The series has zero trend, it isn't growing or shrinking.
+- **The variance is constant** : The average distance of the data points from the zero line isn't changing
+- **The Autocorrelation is constant** : How each value in the time series is related to its neighbors stays the same.

+##### Stationarity tests
 - There are also **Statistical tests for stationarity**
 - We can also convert a non stationary dataset to stationary.
 - The most common test to identify whether a time-series is non-stationary is **augmented Dicky-Fuller test**